 Some say Valentine was thrown into prison in Rome for agreeing to marry soldiers to their loved ones even though it was forbidden.
 At the time the emperor believed that men who had no romantic attachments or families made for better soldiers for his armed forces.

-Others say he also said mass for Christians who were being persecuted by the Romans which made him extremely unpopular with authorities.
+Others say Valentine also said mass for Christians who were being persecuted by the Romans, which made him extremely unpopular with authorities.

 Other versions tell that he was put to death for attempting to help Christians who were imprisoned by the emperor escape.

 Why do we send cards?